 - Safety and Mobility

-Review principles of safety and mobility.
+Review the principles of safety and mobility.
 Identify factors influencing resident safety including potential signs of abuse and neglect and strategies for optimizing resident safety and mobility.

 - Nutrition and Hydration

-Identify signs and symptoms of malnutrition and dehydration and factors that influence nutrition and hydration.
+Identify the signs and symptoms of malnutrition and dehydration and factors that influence nutrition and hydration.
 Review the principles of and strategies for supporting nutrition and hydration.

-Review the principles of self-care and discuss the concepts of professionalism, leadership and resiliency.
+Review the principles of self-care and discuss the concepts of professionalism, leadership, and resiliency.
 Explore strategies for care providers to manage stress and activate healthy coping.

 - Working with Others

 Examine factors that influence healthy team dynamics and the potential implications of unhealthy work environments.
 Review the principles of and strategies to optimize teamwork and collaboration.